-Ask for local reviews and social check-ins from your customers in-store by reminding them with in-store signage or messaging on receipts to review your business.
+Ask for local reviews and social check-ins from your customers in-store.
+Do this by reminding them with in-store signage or messaging on receipts to review your business.
 Providing a link to your Google My Business listing in email campaigns and ask your customers to share their good experiences (or to get in touch with you if it wasn’t a good one, which can help prevent negative reviews).
 You can also use Google Local Guides to generate content by having them post reviews and photos of your business.

-Remember, Google places a high value on searcher and customer experience, so a greater volume of good reviews and ratings will positively impact your rankings and visibility, as well.
+Remember, Google places a high value on searcher and customer experience.
+So, a greater volume of good reviews and ratings will positively impact your rankings and visibility, as well.

 5. Audit Your Google Map Pins

 When customers need to find your locations, are they getting to the right places?
 There’s really nothing more frustrating for a consumer than clicking for directions and being led to the wrong location.
 Further, all listings across the entire local ecosystem need to list the same address for each location, or you risk losing rankings, customers and revenue.
 Obviously, this is a massive undertaking for multi-location businesses; automation takes the legwork out of it.